Diana Golbi: Personal life

+TV and theater

+During 2017, played the role of "Eponine" in the Habima Theater's production of Les Misérables.
+In 2019, played Eli in "Lazarus", a musical inspired by the songs of David Bowie.
+Since 2019 she is playing Irena in the Beit Lessin theater's musical Zero Motivation.

+Golbi plays Yulia Zuckerman in the Israeli television police series Manayek.

+In 2021, Golbi voiced Dawn in the Hebrew dub of The Croods: A New Age.
+In 2023, she voiced Princess Peach in the Hebrew version of The Super Mario Bros.
+Movie.

 Kokhav Nolad 8

 During 2010, Golbi went to audition for the eighth season of Kokhav Nolad and was accepted.
 In the night of September 4, 2010, she won 53% of the votes and beat Idan Amedi, and was therefore crowned as the winner of Kokhav Nolad 8.
 She won a production contract from the music producer Louis Lahav.

 Kohav Nolad performances

 HaKokhav HaBa

 In 2017, Golbi entered the 4th season of HaKokhav HaBa.
 In her first performance she sang "Alive", a song which was originally sung by Sia.
 She got a score of 95% for that performance, which was broadcast on Israeli TV on January 2, 2017.
 She became the runner-up of the show, after Imri Ziv.